orocos/orocos-docs/docs/rtt/tutorials/hello_4.rst

 The source code of this tutorial can be found in the `GitHub repository
 <https://github.com/orocos-toolchain/rtt_examples/tree/rtt-2.0-examples/rtt-exercises/hello_4_operations>`_.

+In this tutorial we will introduce you to operations and how they expose functions so they can be used in scripting and by other processes.
+To illustrate this two components will be created in ``HelloWorld.cpp``.
+It is advised to read :ref:`operation-interface` before starting this tutorial.

 Contents of ``HelloWorld.cpp``:

 .. code-block:: cpp